Saxo Morningstar MOAT EUR Q3 2020 commentary

 - Telefonica SA ADR share price went down 31.6% in the last quarter and according to Morningstar proprietary analysis, the stock trades at a 61% discount to fair value.
 Telefonica is the incumbent telephone operator in Spain, which accounts for about 26% of the group’s sales.
 Besides Spain; Brazil, Germany and U.K. are key markets.
 Management intends to spin off its Latin American operations, except Brazil.
 The firm has launched two new business units: Telefonica Tech and Telefonica Infrastructure.
 Telefonica Tech, a B2B segment offers cybersecurity, the Internet of Things, big data, and cloud services.
 Telefonica Infrastructure manages the firm’s infrastructure assets (towers, antenna systems, data centers, and greenfield fiber projects).

 - Rolls-Royce Holdings PLC share price went down 54.3% in the last quarter and according to Morningstar proprietary analysis, the stock trades at a 22% premium to fair value.
+Rolls.
 Rolls-Royce Holdings plc operates as an industrial technology company worldwide.
 It operates in four segments: Civil Aerospace, Power Systems, Defence, and ITP Aero.
 The Civil Aerospace segment develops, manufactures, and sells aero engines for large commercial aircraft, regional jet, and business aviation markets, as well as provides aftermarket services.
 The Power Systems segment provides high-speed and medium-speed reciprocating engines, and propulsion and power generation systems for the marine, defense, power generation, and industrial markets.
 The Defence segment offers aero engines for military transport and patrol aircraft applications; and naval engines and submarine nuclear power plants, as well as aftermarket services.
 The ITP Aero segment engages in the design, research and development, manufacture and casting, assembly, and testing of aeronautical engines and gas turbines.
 It also provides maintenance, repair, and overhaul services for regional airlines, as well as business aviation, industrial, and defense applications.

 Looking for risk offsets, it is the typical safe-haven assets that investors are looking towards.
 Gold, despite all its faults, has taken a lion’s share of the headlines in this space.
 Yet, unsung heroes in times of stress—such as cash and longer-dated bonds—continue to play their role as defensive ballast.
 Remember that the pledges by central banks to keep rates low has provided some comfort for fixed-income investors, despite the low yields.